gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

   }
 }
 ```
 {% endraw %}

-The meaning of each field is as follows.
+The fields represent the following information:

-* `version`: The message format version of the current custom extension is v0.1.0.
+* `version`: The current version of the custom extension message format is v0.1.0.
-* `response.outputSpeech`: It is set to speak in English, "Hi, nice to meet you".
+* `response.outputSpeech`: The response "Hi, nice to meet you" is set to be said to the user in English.
-* `response.card`: There is no data to display on a client screen.
-Data format follows [content templates](/CIC/References/Content_Templates.md).
-You can use this field to return content to display on a client screen.
+* `response.card`: There is no data to display on the client screen.
+The data is in the [content template](/CIC/References/Content_Templates.md) format and can be displayed on the client screen via this field.
-* `response.shouldEndSession`: The current session does not end
- but continues to receive user input.
-If this field is set to true, your extension can end the session by itself before receiving a [`SessionEndedRequest`](#HandleSessionEndedRequest).
+* `response.shouldEndSession`: The current session does not end and continuously receives user input.
+If the field value is set to true, the extension can end the session before receiving the [`SessionEndedRequest`](#HandleSessionEndedRequest) request.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p><code>sessionAttributes</code> is a field reserved for future use. <code>response.directives</code> is a field used in a directive message returned to CEK.
-The directive message API for the <code>response.directives</code> field will be available in the future.</p>
+  The <p><code>sessionAttributes</code> field is reserved for future use and the <code>response.directives</code> field is a directive message returned by the extension to CEK.
+The directive message API for the <code>response.directives</code> field will be provided in the future.</p>
 </div>

-As shown below, you can write a response message for speaking several sentences of synthesized speech (text-to-speech) or playing an audio or music file from internet.
+The response message can be written to output multiple sentences based on the circumstances or to play audio or music files on the Internet as shown below.

 {% raw %}
 ```json
 {
   "version": "0.1.0",